-- a.
-Sit in pairs and discuss what you would like to include in a vision statement or picture for yourself and the Moletele Community. - b.
-You may use drawings, pictures from magazines or anything else to create a vision in picture form. - c.
-Explain to your group what you have included in your future vision and why. - d.
+a.
+Sit in pairs and discuss what you would like to include in a vision statement or picture for yourself and the Moletele Community.

+- b.
+You may use drawings, pictures from magazines or any other mediums that you would like to create a vision in picture form. - c.
+Explain to your group what you have included in your future vision and why - d.
 Are there elements that are common to everybody in the group that may be part of a vision for the Moleteles?
-List them.
+List them